• OVERVIEW •

-The Terz revival has largely been spearheaded through the efforts of Dr. James Buckland – watch his self-built Terz replica below (Paganini Sonata #5).
+The Terz revival has largely been spearheaded through Buckland’s recent efforts – watch his self-built Terz replica below (Paganini Sonata #5).
 Also check out David Jacques (Ständchen), Radivoj Petrovic (Terz Demo), and the Martin Custom model (Size 5).

 - Improv on Paganini’s Gmaj Sonata – James Buckland (2015):

 - See my Tunings Megatable for further such nerdery: more numbers, intervallic relations, comparative methods, etc. And to any genuine vibratory scientists reading: please critique my DIY analysis!